Why do great ideas fail to become great products?

 • The four sections of the template mirror the questions every decision-maker will ask: What problem are you solving?
 Who benefits and how?
 How does it actually work?
 And what do you not yet know?

-• The Big Unknowns section is the most underused and most valuable: listing what you do not know before you have invested in an idea is the most efficient way to identify what you need to discover next-directly feeding the Business Experiment Template.
+• The Big Unknowns section is the most underused and most valuable: listing what you do not know before you have invested in an idea is the most efficient way to identify what you need to discover next - directly feeding the Business Experiment Template.
+In the Innovation Mode methodology, these map to the risks, uncertainties, and silent assumptions framework.

 • The template creates a standard 'innovation language' across teams: when everyone describes ideas using the same format, cross-functional teams can understand, compare, and assess them without domain expertise in every area.